Two-goal Bale gives Zidane Champions League final hint

 Bale celebrated by dedicating his performance to his third son Axel Charles who was born on Tuesday.

+"It's better for everyone to be over-motivated and ready," admitted Zidane.
+"It will be a headache to put a team together for the Champions League final."

-Isco made it 3-0 after 32 minutes before Moroccan midfielder Achraf added the fourth, seven minutes into the second half.
+Isco made it 3-0 for Real after 32 minutes before Moroccan midfielder Achraf added the fourth, seven minutes into the second half.

 On a miserable night for mid-table Celta, Sergi Gomez put through his own net on 74 minutes, leaving German internatonal Toni Kroos to tuck away Real's sixth goal after 81 minutes.